 This operation takes 15 mins or more, depending on the level of corruption.

 To carry out these operations, you have to open an elevated Command Prompt.
 First, you have to check if there are corruptions and if the corruption or image is repairable.
 If yes, you can use the /RestoreHealth switch to fix the corruption.

 - If your System File Checker is corrupted or SFC is not working and the SFC /SCANNOW command is unable to repair corrupted system files because the store is corrupted.

 - To fix Windows component store corruption when the same Windows Updates continue to appear to be available to install even though they already show successfully installed in update history.

-- If a Windows image becomes unserviceable, you can use the Deployment Imaging and Servicing Management (DISM) tool to update the files, correct the problem and repair Windows image.
-You can use DISM to repair an offline Windows image in a WIM or VHD file, or an online Windows image.
+- If a Windows image becomes unserviceable, you can use the Deployment Imaging and Servicing Management (DISM) tool to update the files, correct the problem, and repair the Windows image.
+You can use DISM to repair an offline Windows image in a WIM or VHD file or an online Windows image.

 Incidentally, our freeware FixWin for Windows lets you repair the Windows Component Store, with a click.
 Windows Software Repair Tool from Microsoft will repair system components and detect corrupt files, resync System date and Time, reset System Settings, reinstall System Applications and run the DISM Tool to repair system image, with a click.